This article is about how and why eating at home is the ‘It’ culture now.

 You decide on every detail: eating in silence or with loud pop rock, dressing in pyjamas and going barefoot, and enjoying your food without the expectations of polite conversation that restaurant culture imposes.

-Nothing about ordering meals from KFC or Chicken Inn traditionally screams “elegant” in the classic sense, but young people can still infuse a sense of personal elegance into the experience.
+Nothing about ordering meals from Pret A Manger or Nando’s whispers “elegant” in the classic sense, but we now infuse a sense of personal elegance into the experience to make it so.

-Arranging the chicken pieces neatly, adding garnishes like fresh herbs or edible flowers.
-Pairing the meal with a curated selection of wines, such as a Pinot Noir from a local vineyard.
+Pairing the meal with a curated selection of inexpensive wines, perhaps a light Pinot Grigio or a Sauvignon Blanc from a local winery.

 Or enjoying it on a sleek walnut dining table with soft linen napkins, maybe a modern ceramic vase holding a single flower as a centerpiece.